soyeonkimgithub/soyeonkimgithub.github.io/_posts/project/2022-02-22-volatility-sagemaker.md

 * Evaluation metrics: RMSE

 ### Key Points
-1. use each of the machine learning process in SageMaker; from getting built-in algorithm, training, model tuning, deploying and using model by lambda
+1. I used each of the machine learning process in SageMaker; from getting built-in algorithm, training, model tuning, deploying and using model by lambda.
-2. resources
-3. Constraints : look into just one security, does not explain different domain
-4. Why Standardisation?
-5. What Did I Find?
-6. Result?
+2. Automatic Model Tuning improves result.
+3. There is tendency to follow to a recent time window.
+4. ARIMA might be better model for precition.

 {:.text-align-center}
 ![400x200](/assets/img/post/project/volatility_inference01.png){:width="45%"}